Pocket catheters are one of the most talked-about types of intermittent urinary catheters these days!

 What Options of Pocket Catheters Are Available?

 Many versions of pocket catheters have all the familiar, high-quality features of the catheters you may already know and use.
-There are some variations in the different brand options, like size, shape, and additional accessories like insertion supplies.
+Variations are available in different brand options such as size, shape, and additional accessories like insertion supplies.

 We’ll always keep you updated on the latest catheter products that become available.
 Here are a few of the different options you may be interested in learning more about.